paopao-GG/thisthat-backend/docs/THISTHAT_PRD.md

 \- Swipe up/down \= next/previous market

-\- Single market card by default but we’re not limited to having one more than one (best reference: [https://polymarket.com/](https://polymarket.com/))
+\- Single market card by default but we’re not limited to having one more than one

 \- Credits for V1, wallet/USDC for V2